Opinion: Coronavirus brings Europe's borders back | DW | 18.04.2020

 Borders have appeared all of a sudden again in Europe.
 Can we hope that they will disappear overnight, too?

 Ivaylo Ditchev is a professor of cultural anthropology at the University of Sofia in Bulgaria.
-He has been a guest lecturer in Germany, France and the United States, among other places.
+He has been a guest lecturer in countries such as Germany, France and the United States.

 DW sends out a selection of the day's news and features.
 Sign up for it here.